tblaase/Net_Practice/README.md

 ## Basics
-For this project we only use IPv4, so i won't talk about IPv6.<br>
+For this project we only use IPv4, so I won't talk about IPv6.<br>
 An IPv4-adress is a 32-bit number divided into 4 "blocks", each 8 bits.<br>
 i.e.:<br>
 `192.168.100.1` turns into `11000000.10101000.01100100.00000001`<br>